Duality and the topological filtration: Torsion in the first Chow group of quadrics

 In particular $r_*(h^{d-1}) \in r_*\Ch_1(X)$ is non-zero. \end{proof}

 \begin{proposition} Let $X$ be an anisotropic smooth projective quadric of dimension $d \geq 3$.
 Assume that there is a modulo two correspondence $r \in \Ch(X \times X)$ of multiplicity one such that $(r_L)_*\Ch_1(X_L)=0$, for some algebraic closure $L$ of the base field.
+Then there is a non-zero cycle $\xi \in \CH_1(X)$ such that $2\cdot \xi=0$. \end{proposition} \begin{proof} Since $d \geq 3$ and $X$ is anisotropic, we have by \cite[Corollary~72.2]{EKM},